 tapeworm treatment for dogs - A vet must treat your dog for tapeworm and record it in either an animal health certificate or a valid EU pet passport for entry into Great Britain.

 The treatment must have been given no less than 24 hours and no more than 120 hours (5 days) before your arrival into England; please check when your ship is scheduled to arrive, we recommend you visit the vet at least one day before you travel.
 To check what treatment information your vet must record on your ACH or EU pet passport please visit the government website.

 Dogs, cats or ferrets are allowed on our ships, as long as they meet all the EU entry requirements and have a valid AHC or EU Pet Passport.
 For more details visit the gov.uk site.

-Make sure to feed your pet at least a few hours before boarding the ship – if you do it later then they may get travel sick.
+Please make sure to feed your pet at least a few hours before boarding the ship – if you do it later then they may get travel sick.

 You should also leave some water in the car in a non-spill bowl for them, so that they can stay hydrated.

-Make sure your car is as cool as possible when you leave them, particularly in the summer months, and always leave a window or two cracked open for them.
+Make sure your car is as cool as possible when you leave them, particularly in the summer months, and always leave a window or two open for them.